Updated July 29, 2023

 - Equity finance: Investing your own money or funds from other stakeholders in exchange for partial ownership.

 Education Required for Finance

 A financial analyst needs a minimum of a bachelor’s degree – preferably in a finance-related major, such as accounting, statistics, or economics.
-But, as in every field, master’s is beneficial; likewise, in the finance sector master’s would be useful.
-So, Analysts who want to enjoy greater opportunities for jobs and salaries might consider pursuing a master’s degree in finance or a Master’s of Business Administration (MBA).
+But, as in every field, a master’s is beneficial; likewise, in the finance sector, a master’s would be helpful.
+So, Analysts who want to enjoy greater job opportunities and salaries might consider pursuing a master’s degree in finance or a Master’s of Business Administration (MBA).

 The 10 skills that count for your career in finance are:

 1. Communication skills

 - As in any other industry, communication plays a vital role in the Finance Industry; it is one of the fundamental aspects seen in a candidate while making a judgment.